guettli/python-custom-strings/README.md

 With `pre_return()` and `pre_insert()` being methods which get executed to create the custom string.

-In above example you would use this:
+In the above example you would use this:

 ```
 __h__ = (mark_safe, conditional_escape)